uohzxela/search-engine/README.md

 The indexes support phrase search such as “hong kong” in page titles and page bodies.

-The JDBM library from http://jdbm.sourceforge.net/ is suggested to be used to create and manipulate the file structures for storing the inverted file and other file structures needed.
+The JDBM library from http://jdbm.sourceforge.net/ is used to create and manipulate the file structures for storing the inverted file and other file structures needed.

-A retrieval function (or called the search engine) that compares a list of query terms against the inverted file and returns the top documents, up to a maximum of 50, to the user in a ranked order according to the vector space model.
+A retrieval function (or called the search engine) is implemented to compare a list of query terms against the inverted file and returns the top documents, up to a maximum of 50, to the user in a ranked order according to the vector space model.
 As noted about, phrase must be supported, e.g., “hong kong” universities.

 Term weighting formula is based on tfxidf/max(tf) and document similarity is based on cosine similarity measure.

-Implemented a mechanism to favor matches in title.
+A mechanism is implemented to favor matches in title.
 For example, a match in the title would significantly boost the rank of a page.

-A web interface that accepts a user query in a text box, submits the query to the search engine, and displays the returned results to the user
+A web interface is implemented to accept a user query in a text box, which is then submitted to the search engine, and to display the returned results to the user

 ## Run the search engine
 To run this program please follow these steps.